 To what extent have past pension funding "fixes" been remedied by the pension's present and future recipients?
 The COLA Study highlights data showing that active members, cities, counties, and the state have been asked to contribute more dollars to remedy.
 The COLA has likewise been employed to remedy underfunding when fund levels trend poorly.
 This practice has served to assist funding levels, but it has not helped retirees' purchasing power.
 The report concludes that the purpose of Minnesota's postretirement adjustments is to mitigate the decline in the value (loss of purchasing power) of a fixed monthly payment due to inflation.
 The expressed purpose of COLAs has not fully benefitted Minnesota's retirees.
-The COLA Study reports that purchasing power has been steadily decreasing.
-It also states: "For the statewide plans other than the Public Employees Retirement Association (PERA) Correctional Plan, it is unlikely that the postretirement adjustments will fully cover retiree's loss of purchasing power and retirees will experience an erosion of their benefits' purchasing power."
+The COLA Study reports that the Public Employees Retirement Association (PERA) Correctional Plan, it is unlikely that the postretirement adjustments will fully cover retiree's loss of purchasing power and retirees will experience an erosion of their benefits' purchasing power."